heroiclabs/nakama-unity/Packages/Nakama/README.md

 # Unity WebGL

-For both Nakama and Satori WebGL builds you should switch the `IHttpAdapter` to use the `UnityWebRequestAdapter`.
+For both Nakama and Satori WebGL builds you should make sure the `IHttpAdapter` passed into the client is a `UnityWebRequestAdapter`.

 ```csharp
 var client = new Client("defaultkey", UnityWebRequestAdapter.Instance);